Cam Gallagher Preview, Player Props: Guardians vs. Tigers

-After hitting .120 with a double and an RBI in his past 10 games, Cam Gallagher and the Cleveland Guardians take on the Detroit Tigers (who will hand the ball to Joey Wentz) at 6:40 PM ET on Friday.
+After batting .120 with a double and an RBI in his past 10 games, Cam Gallagher and the Cleveland Guardians take on the Detroit Tigers (who will start Will Vest) at 1:10 PM ET on Saturday.

-In his previous game he had a hitless showing (0-for-3) against the Reds.
+He had a hitless showing in his most recent game (0-for-3) against the Reds.

 Sportsbook Promo Codes